Project Management Institute: Standards

-While not a standard, framework, or practice guide, the PMI Lexicon of Project Management Terms offers clear and concise definitions for nearly 200 of the profession’s frequently used terms.
+While not a standard, framework, or practice guide, the PMI Lexicon of Project Management Terms offers clear and concise definitions for nearly 200 of the profession's frequently used terms.
 Definitions in the Lexicon were developed by volunteer experts, and PMI standards committees are chartered to use the Lexicon terms without modification.
 Version 3.2 contains numerous revised terms based on requests from the 2017 foundational standard committees.

 Awards

-PMI honors project management excellence in various categories, e.g.: project professionals, organizations, scholars, authors and continuing professional education providers.
+PMI honors project management excellence in various categories, like project professionals, organizations, scholars, authors, and continuing professional education providers.